Why use Collections in Lightroom?

 - If you make a virtual copy of a photo in a Collection, it’ll also show in the Folder.

 - A collection is a temporary gathering place for your photos, even if you never intend deleting it, and can be accessed from all Lightroom modules

 - If you delete a photo from a Collection, it’ll still exist in the folder.
 To delete it from Lightroom, you need to delete it from the Folder.
 This is the only downside of collections and that’s only if you create virtual copies in a collection, which I do often when wanting to compare two different edits of the same photo.

 - The trick is to remember to go and delete the one you don’t want in the folder, not just in the collection, otherwise you end up with a gajillion versions of the same photo.
 I’ve done that so many times!

 - Even deleting a Collection will have no impact on the Folder or the photos in it.

-You can include photos from lots of different folders into as many collections as you like.
-So one photo can appear in several collections.
-But in only one folder.
+You can include photos from lots of different folders into one collection.
+And a photo can appear in several collections, but in only one folder.

 Really important note on Lightroom Collections